Every B2B founder, marketer, executive, or coach understands that people do business with those whom they know, like, and trust.

 Before researching or pitching to podcasts, you must first focus on your message (i.e. what you want to talk about), and identify what value you can offer to listeners.

-We recommend that you stick to one or two areas of expertise.
+We recommend that you stick to one, maximum of two areas of expertise (topics).
 Even if you can talk at length about multiple topics, it’s much better to stay focused.
 This will make your message more likely to resonate with the podcast’s audience.

 You can also think about the common problems that your target audience faces, and then share advice to help them overcome these issues.